cogpy/paystacog/profile/README.md

 # Hi there 👋🏾
 Welcome to the Paystack Open Source Software (PaystackOSS), a collection of tools and resources for developers to build amazing payment experiences with Paystack.
-The repository currently contains:
+The collection currently includes:
 - Sample apps
 - Developer Tools
 - Plugins